Washington Warrior Invite NIETOC Bid

 My name is Kiah (she/her) and I graduated from Yankton High School (South Dakota) in 2021.
 I've mostly debated Lincoln-Douglas and Congress, but I have a tiny bit of Public Forum experience.

 I debated traditional/lay debate throughout high school, so please keep that in mind going into round.
 I can handle speed to an extent.
-I'd love to be sent a speech doc at the beginning of rounds, then I can be extra-super sure of my flow.
-Email at bottom.

 Here is a list of things that make me :))) in rounds